rev-dot-now/o/README.md

 We welcome contributions!
 If you have ideas, suggestions, or improvements, please feel free to contribute.
 Together, we can make **o** even better!

-Per Ethos item #3, we eat our own dog food.
-If you are contributing please use the provided command `bun run ship-it` to launch an interactive session with `o` to create your commits.

 ## License

 This project is licensed under a restricted MIT License - see the [LICENSE](LICENSE) file for details.
 We're excited to share **o** with the world!